San Francisco: Modern American era (1906–1940)

 The 1906 San Francisco earthquake was the deadliest earthquake in U.S. history.

 At 5:12 am on April 18, 1906, a major earthquake struck San Francisco and northern California.
-As buildings collapsed from the shaking, ruptured gas lines ignited fires that spread across the city and burned out of control for several days.
-With water mains out of service, the Presidio Artillery Corps attempted to contain the inferno by dynamiting blocks of buildings to create firebreaks.
-More than three-quarters of the city lay in ruins, including almost all of the downtown core.
-Contemporary accounts reported that 498 people died, though modern estimates put the number in the several thousands.
+As buildings collapsed from the quake, ruptured gas lines ignited fires that spread across the city and burned out of control for several days.
+With water mains out of service, the Presidio Artillery Corps attempted to contain the inferno by dynamiting entire city blocks to create firebreaks.
+After the flames died down, it was estimated that more than three-quarters of the city lay in ruins, including the entire downtown core.
+Contemporary accounts reported that 498 people died, though modern estimates put the number far higher in the several thousands.
 More than half of the city's population of 400,000 was left homeless.
-Refugees settled temporarily in makeshift tent villages in Golden Gate Park, the Presidio, on the beaches, and elsewhere.
-Many fled permanently to the East Bay.
+Refugees settled temporarily in makeshift tent villages throughout the city, including in Golden Gate Park, the Presidio, and on the beaches.
 Jack London is remembered for having famously eulogized the earthquake: "Not in history has a modern imperial city been so completely destroyed.
 San Francisco is gone."

 Rebuilding was rapid and performed on a grand scale.
 Rejecting calls to completely remake the street grid, San Franciscans opted for speed.
 Amadeo Giannini's Bank of Italy, later to become Bank of America, provided loans for many of those whose livelihoods had been devastated.
 The influential San Francisco Planning and Urban Research Association or SPUR was founded in 1910 to address the quality of housing after the earthquake.
 The earthquake hastened development of western neighborhoods that survived the fire, including Pacific Heights, where many of the city's wealthy rebuilt their homes.
 In turn, the destroyed mansions of Nob Hill became grand hotels.
 City Hall rose again in the Beaux Arts style, and the city celebrated its rebirth at the Panama–Pacific International Exposition in 1915.

 The Panama–Pacific Exposition, a major world's fair held in 1915, was seen as a chance to showcase the city's recovery from the earthquake.

 During this period, San Francisco built some of its most important infrastructure.
 Civil Engineer Michael O'Shaughnessy was hired by San Francisco Mayor James Rolph as chief engineer for the city in September 1912 to supervise the construction of the Twin Peaks Reservoir, the Stockton Street Tunnel, the Twin Peaks Tunnel, the San Francisco Municipal Railway, the Auxiliary Water Supply System, and new sewers.
 San Francisco's streetcar system was pushed to completion by O'Shaughnessy between 1915 and 1927.
 It was the O'Shaughnessy Dam, Hetch Hetchy Reservoir, and Hetch Hetchy Aqueduct that would have the largest effect on San Francisco.
 An abundant water supply enabled San Francisco to develop into the city it has become today.